getfretless/elevennote-private/README.md

 end
 ```

+I'm not going to try this just yet, but create an integration that will.

+## API Integration

+Back in `Elevennit`, wouldn't it be nice if we could click a button, and have a post show up in our `ElevenNote`?

+Let's implement a class using `HTTParty` to consume and post to the api.

+* Add HTTParty and Bundle
+* Add Class
+* Add api_key to secrets.yml (in a real app, this would probably be a per-user setting, but let's assume for now that every user of Elevennit can post to this one ElevenNote account)
+* Make sure it works by firing up elevennote, and using the console of elevennit to interact with the API.

+* Wire up button

 ## Token expiration

-Add token_expires_at column to user and set expiry to 1.day
+Add token_expires_at column to user and set expiry to 1.day.from_now
 Check if token is expired in `authorize_api_key`.
 If so, make them log in again (through the API).
+Create api/v1/sessions_controller.rb and have #create set a new api_key and api_key_expires_at